-All early career scientists who have applied during the abstract submission are nominees for the awards.
-Each nominee must be first author (i.e. presenting author) of the abstract submitted for spoken presentation and should not have more than four years post-doctoral work experience and not a Principal Investigator (P.I.).
+All early career scientists who have applied for an award during the abstract submission are nominees for the awards.
+Each nominee must be first author (i.e. presenting author) of the abstract submitted for oral presentation and should not have more than four years post-doctoral work experience and not a Principal Investigator (P.I.).

 The best scored abstracts, which could not be selected for oral presentation, will automatically compete for the ESHG Poster Awards.